 After a break for lunch, we hike up through forest to the pretty lakeside village of Champex, a beautiful place to spend an afternoon on a terrace overlooking the lake.
 Our luggage be waiting at our 3-star village hotel.

-la Forclaz/Trient – The next stage on the TMB takes us through woods and farms along the Bovine route with sweeping views of the Rhone Valley.
+Trient – The next stage on the TMB takes us through woods along the Bovine route to Trient.
+Along the way, stop at a rustic farm restaurant with sweeping views of the Rhone Valley.

-Weather permitting, a more rigorous possibility leads to the Fenetre d’Arpette with famous views to the Trient Glacier, a popular variant on the traditional TMB route.
-We’ll stay in either the popular hiker’s inn at Col de la Forclaz or the Grand Ourse in nearby Trient.
+Weather permitting, a more rigorous possibility leads up and over the Fenetre d’Arpette pass with dazzling views to the Trient Glacier, a popular variant on the traditional TMB route.
+We’ll stay at the Grand Ourse, a hiker’s inn in the tiny Swiss village of Trient.

-Chamonix – The final hike on our Mont Blanc tour leads us through woods and meadows to the Balme Pass on the border with France.
+Chamonix – The final hike on our Mont Blanc tour is another great one.
+A steady uphill hike leads us up to the Balme Pass on the border with France.
+We like to take an alternate route with gorgeous glacier views and abundant blueberries.

-Enjoy gorgeous views of Mont Blanc and the entire Chamonix Valley as we cross the pass and descend to la Tour.
-Finish with a bus ride back to Chamonix, where we meet up with our luggage once again, and enjoy a delicious celebratory dinner at a favorite local restaurant.
+Once at the pass, we’ll be greeted to jaw-dropping views of Mont Blanc and the entire Chamonix Valley as we cross the pass and descend to la Tour.
+After a quick transfer back to Chamonix, make sure to check out the pool at our hotel, before we meet for a special celebratory dinner at a favorite local restaurant.

 depart – Today we say au revoir, and depart for our post-Mont Blanc destinations.